devtoolsguild/devtoolsguild.github.io/blog/2025-06-19-dtg-launch/index.md

 ## Who’s Involved

-The guild is kicking off a one-year pilot to align efforts, test ideas, and build a stronger foundation for the future.
+The Dev Tools Guild is kicking off with a one-year pilot to align efforts, test ideas, and build a stronger foundation for the future.
 Participating individuals & projects maintain core dev tools across the stack:

 * **Smart contract languages** – [Solidity](https://soliditylang.org/) & [Vyper](https://vyperlang.org/)
 * **Client libraries** – [alloy](https://alloy.rs/), [ethers.js](https://ethers.org/), [Nethereum](https://nethereum.com/), [viem](https://viem.sh/), [web3.py](https://web3py.readthedocs.io/) & [Web3j](https://docs.web3j.io/)
 * **Frameworks and developer environments** – [Ape](https://docs.apeworx.io/ape/stable/userguides/quickstart.html), [Foundry](https://getfoundry.sh/) & [Scaffold-ETH](https://scaffoldeth.io/)
 * **Standardization tooling** – [Sourcify](https://sourcify.dev/)

-These projects support critical parts of Ethereum’s developer ecosystem and this pilot is a step toward deeper coordination and long-term impact.
+These projects support critical parts of Ethereum’s developer ecosystem and the Dev Tools Guild launch is a step toward deeper coordination and long-term impact.

 ## Guild Coordinators

 The Dev Tools Guild aspires to be both an open-source funding mechanism and serve a collaboration function within the ecosystem.
 Neither are possible without dedicated coordinators.
-Meet our two Guild Coordinators for the pilot:
+Meet our two Guild Coordinators:

 #### Conor Svensson

 Conor is the founding Guild Coordinator and has been working in a variety of roles for the past year to establish the guild.
-He was inspired by [Trent](https://x.com/trent_vanepps)’s work creating the [Protocol Guild](https://www.protocolguild.org/) as a collective funding mechanism for the Ethereum protocol.
+He was inspired by [Trent](https://x.com/trent_vanepps)’s work creating the [Protocol Guild](https://www.protocolguild.org/) and his ideas on [guild structures](https://trent.mirror.xyz/MsXtV_TGZHp05FN_qmzeT8bBc1lRghR3Y0TPvAd-WrA) as a collective funding mechanism for the Ethereum protocol.

 In 2016 he authored the [Web3j](https://github.com/LFDT-web3j/web3j) Java and Android integration library for Ethereum, and the challenges he experienced with sustaining the project have been a key motivation for his work on the guild.
-In addition to the guild, he is working on improving UX and security in Ethereum via the [Enscribe](https://www.enscribe.xyz/) smart contract naming service, which he founded along with [Web3 Labs](https://www.web3labs.com/).
+In addition to the guild, he is working on improving UX and security for users in Ethereum via the [Enscribe](https://www.enscribe.xyz/) smart contract naming and verification service, which he founded along with [Web3 Labs](https://www.web3labs.com/).

-Reach out to [Conor](https://x.com/ConorSvensson) if you’d like to financially support the Guild, or have any other questions.
+Reach out to [Conor](https://x.com/ConorSvensson) if you’d like to financially support the guild, or have any other questions.

 #### Andrew B Coathup

-Andrew recently joined as our second Guild Coordinator.
-As part of the role he will keep app developers informed of tooling & protocol updates and surface app developer sentiment to core devs.
+[Andrew](https://x.com/abcoathup) recently joined as our second Guild Coordinator, to assist with coordination between protocol and dev tools developers, as well as keeping the community informed of guild member tooling updates.

-He follows Ethereum protocol development and has a passion for sustainable open source software & education.
+He follows Ethereum protocol development and has a passion for sustainable open-source software and education.
 He is a moderator of Eth Magicians, was previously the editor of Week in Ethereum News, and before that, community manager at OpenZeppelin.

-Reach out to [Andrew](https://x.com/abcoathup) if you are:

-* An app dev that wants to weigh in on an upcoming protocol change, raise a tooling pain point, or highlight a success story
-* A core dev or researcher that wants app or tooling developer feedback

 ## What's Next

 Over the coming months, the guild will:

 * **Be a resource to app developers** by publishing the latest tooling and protocol updates that impact Ethereum app development
-* **Be a resource to Ethereum core devs and researchers** by surfacing app developer sentiment when it can best inform roadmap decisions
+* **Be a resource to Ethereum core devs and researchers** by surfacing guild member sentiment when it can best inform roadmap decisions
-* **Be a resource to member projects** by keeping the lights on and providing a venue for transparency and collaboration
+* **Be a resource to member projects** by helping to keep the lights on and providing a venue for transparency and collaboration

-If you’re ready to assist us in this mission, reach out to our Guild Coordinators.

 ## Credits

-A thank you to [Trent](https://x.com/trent_vanepps), [Cheeky](https://x.com/cheekygorilla0x) and the [Protocol Guild](https://www.protocolguild.org/) for their advice, [inspiration](https://trent.mirror.xyz/MsXtV_TGZHp05FN_qmzeT8bBc1lRghR3Y0TPvAd-WrA), and support from Day 1\.
+A thank you to [Trent](https://x.com/trent_vanepps), [Cheeky](https://x.com/cheekygorilla0x) and the [Protocol Guild](https://www.protocolguild.org/) for their advice, inspiration, and support from Day 1\.

-Thanks also to [Kevin](https://x.com/owocki), [Sejal](https://x.com/sejal_rekhan), and [Sov](https://x.com/sovereignsignal) for connecting many of the teams together to kickstart the pilot, and finally [Marc](https://github.com/wolovim) for all his support on strategy & sharpening the guild for launch.
+Thanks also to [Kevin](https://x.com/owocki), [Sejal](https://x.com/sejal_rekhan), and [Sov](https://x.com/sovereignsignal) for connecting many of the teams together to kickstart the pilot, and finally [Marc](https://github.com/wolovim) for all his support on strategy and sharpening the guild for launch.

 ## More info